Luis Antonio Tagle: Dicastery for Evangelization: Section for First Evangelization and New Particular Churches (2022-present)

+2025 Conclave

 Following the death of Pope Francis on April 21, 2025, Tagle, at age 67, was one of the three cardinal electors from the Philippines, alongside Cardinals Jose Advincula and Pablo Virgilio David, in the ensuing conclave.
 He was also third in seniority among the cardinal electors.
 As in the 2013 conclave, Tagle was considered as a papabile to succeed Francis, as well as the progressive frontrunner.
-According to reports, Tagle did reasonably well in the first round of voting, but finished well behind Cardinal Pietro Parolin, the Vatican's Secretary of State, considered the frontrunner, and Robert Prevost, who was still largely unknown to the public but was finally elected in the fourth round.
+According to reports, Tagle did reasonably well in the first round of voting, but finished well behind Cardinal Pietro Parolin, the Vatican's secretary of state, considered the frontrunner, and Robert Prevost, who was still largely unknown to the public but was finally elected in the fourth round.
+However, a recently-published book, The Election of Pope Leo XIV: The Last Surprise of Pope Francis, suggests that Tagle got only a few votes, much behind Parolin and Prevost.
 There was a suspicion that both Parolin and Tagle did not appear to many fellow cardinals to be assertive enough to solve the Vatican's problems, especially of a financial nature.
 Both have been criticized for failing to properly implement reforms in dealing with sexual abuse cases, although the Philippine bishops denied this shortly before the conclave.
-Tagle's dismissal by the Pope in 2022, because he had proven incapable of cleaning up the dysfunctional bureaucratic apparatus at Caritas International, did not benefit him either.
+Tagle's dismissal by the pope in 2022, because he had proven incapable of cleaning up the dysfunctional bureaucratic apparatus at Caritas International, did not benefit him either.

 On top of that, Tagle was also exposed to a cross-shot in the last minute, which intended to stop the supposed progressive frontrunner: As part of a campaign by ultraconservative politicians and Catholics to elect a conservative pope, a video of Tagle singing along to an instrumental rendition of John Lennon's "Imagine", a song notable for its opening verses being critical of religion, was resurfaced by LifeSiteNews.
 The rendition has since been revealed to be an abridged version where he skipped the opening verses and begun at the chorus, as well as replacing the line "A brotherhood of man" with "A brotherhood for all" in the final verse.

-In accordance with paragraph 14 of Universi Dominici gregis and Article 18 of Praedicate evangelium, his term as Pro-Prefect of the Dicastery for Evangelization ceased at the moment of the pope's death; his term was renewed provisionally by Pope Leo XIV following his election.
+In accordance with paragraph 14 of Universi Dominici gregis and Article 18 of Praedicate evangelium, his term as pro-prefect of the Dicastery for Evangelization ceased at the moment of the pope's death; his term was renewed provisionally by Pope Leo XIV following his election.
 Tagle told Il Messaggero that, as he perceived the future pope to be tense in the last round of voting, he offered him a candy.
 As he had said in the past, Tagle described the newly-elected pope as "very human, very humble, but very insightful".
-Tagle, representing the cardinal-bishops, placed the Ring of the Fisherman on Pope Leo's hand during his inauguration Mass on May 18, 2025.
+Tagle, representing the cardinal bishops, placed the Ring of the Fisherman on Pope Leo's hand during his inauguration Mass on May 18, 2025.